Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 - driftsort and glidesort show linear scaling for random_d20, demonstrating the O(N * log(K)) capabilities.
 - All three implementations handle random_s95 by finding the 95% already sorted at the start and merging it with the remaining 5% after sorting them.
 This explains the comparatively low number of comparisons required for random_s95.
 - std_stable is incapable of taking advantage of low-cardinality in inputs, as seen by random, random_z1 and random_d20 all requiring a similar amount of comparisons.
 The only exception is random_p5 which contains many short streaks of consecutive zeros, which std_stable recognizes.
 - driftsort shows a jump in required comparisons for random_z1, random_d20 and random_p5 for N > 1e6.
 This can be explained by the auxiliary memory allocation policy which allocates a buffer of length N, as long as this would consume less than 8MB.
 The three patterns that see degradation are all those that take advantage of pdqsort style common element filtering.
 The input type used to generate these graphs is `u64` which is 8 bytes, and past length 1e6, this would be larger than 8MB.
-The stable partition in the Quicksort requires a buffer length N, which means the implementation will Quicksort multiple sub-slices and then merge them.
+The stable partition in the quicksort requires a buffer length N, which means the implementation will quicksort multiple sub-slices and then merge them.
 Common element filtering is most efficient when it is done on the whole input at once. glidesort shows a similar effect, but less pronounced because of differences in the merge logic.
 - random_p5 shows the conflict between low-cardinality and already sorted sub-slice detection in driftsort for N > ~1e2 and < ~1e4.

 Result: driftsort retains the existing best, average and worst case comparison characteristics, while significantly reducing the number of required comparisons for inputs with repeated values.